jonahisadev/spacevm/docs/spacevm.md

 * The current system is 16-bit.
 Values over 0xFFFF or 65535 will probably break the system (unless you combine registers by some sort of magic)
 * Only include files one time.
 Any extra time will create duplicate symbols
+* Parser only supports lowercase instructions
+* Some syntactical and/or semantic errors may not give all necessary information to properly debug the issue.

 ---